team-michael/notifly-sdk-examples/README.md

 # How to run the samples 🏃‍♀️

-Please refer to the README for each platform.
+Please refer to the README for each frameworks.